-In 1998, Congress called for the development of an Integrated Ocean Observing System (IOOS) for the oceans and the Nation's coastal waters, including the Great Lakes, to serve as the U.S. contribution to Global Earth Observation System of Systems (GEOSS).
-Designed to be user-driven and provide sustained data and information in forms and at rates required by decision makers, the IOOS will efficiently link observations, data management, and modeling to provide required data and information on local to global scales, e.g., from the local scale of beaches and shellfish beds to the global scale of an El Niño event.
+On March 24, 2009, Congress passed the Omnibus Public Lands Management Act of 2009, which includes authorization for the Integrated Ocean Observing System (IOOS) as part of the National Oceanic and Atmospheric Administration (NOAA).
+Designed to be user-driven and provide sustained data and information in forms and at rates required by decision makers, IOOS will efficiently link observations, data management, and modeling to provide required data and information on local to global scales, e.g., from the local scale of beaches and shellfish beds to the global scale of an El Nino event.

-To provide the data at the time and space scales required by these decisions, the IOOS is being designed to address two major challenges: (1) efficiently integrate observations, data management and communications, modeling and analysis needed to provide qualitycontrolled data and information rapidly and reliably, and (2) develop an integrated hierarchy of observations, modeling, and user-driven information products that link changes occurring on global and national scales to local changes that impact coastal communities, ecosystems, and resources.
+To provide the data at the time and space scales required by these decisions, IOOS is being designed to address two major challenges: (1) efficiently integrate observations, data management and communications, modeling and analysis needed to provide quality-controlled data and information rapidly and reliably, and (2) develop an integrated hierarchy of observations, modeling, and user-driven information products that link changes occurring on global and national scales to local changes that impact coastal communities, ecosystems, and resources.
 These challenges require an IOOS that can provide data for near real-time decisions and for analysis of long-term patterns and trends.

-The Integrated Ocean Observing System Development Plan (OceanUS, 2006) calls for an integrated system of observations that support national and regional priorities.
+The Integrated Ocean Observing System Development Plan (Ocean.US, 2006) calls for an integrated system of observations that support national and regional priorities.
 Regional priorities are to be determined by a comprehensive effort to engage stakeholders at the local and regional level.
 The responsibility for such engagement is directed to IOOS Regional Associations.
-Eleven such Regional Associations (RAs), presently in differing stages of formation, are addressing stakeholder needs for data and information products.
-The IOOS Development Plan distinguishes between those observing and data infrastructure components managed directly by federal agencies to meet national priorities (termed the National Backbone) and those infrastructure components managed at the regional level, termed Regional Coastal Ocean Observing Systems (RCOOS).
-The two are co-dependent components of one IOOS.
+Eleven such Regional Associations (RAs) are currently addressing stakeholder needs for data and information products.
+The IOOS Development Plan distinguishes between those observing and data infrastructure components managed directly by federal agencies to meet national priorities and those infrastructure components managed at the regional level, termed Regional Coastal Ocean Observing Systems (RCOOS).
+The two are co-dependent components of a national IOOS.